domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

      5(1) <-- elem
 ```

 Running our algorithm again, we know we should be returning 4(3) as the inorder predecessor.
-We'll
+We
-start by analyzing 4(3).
+start with the root again, 4(3).
 This satisfies condition (1), so we consider it a candidate inorder
 predecessor, and search its right subtree for a potentially better one.
 We come across 5(3), which
 matches condition (2).
-Our algorithm critically doesn't consider it as anything (since duplicates
+Our steps critically dont consider it as anything (since duplicates of `elem`
-of `elem` appearing before `elem` can only be sucessors), and we move to the left subtree.
-This
+appearing before `elem` can only be sucessors), and we move to the left subtree.
+This continues
-continues until we hit `nullptr` and stop traversing.
-We then return our last candidate inorder
+until we hit `nullptr` and stop traversing.
+We then return our last candidate inorder predecessor,
-predecessor, which is 4(3)!
+which is 4(3)!

 With those examples, the reader is encouraged to run through the following cases with the below tree
-to see why our algorithms work correctly, even with duplicates in our tree.
+to gain even more insight into why our algorithm works correctly, even with duplicates in our tree.

   - Start at 5(2), and find the predecessor node
   - Start at 5(1), and find the successor node